 We made it very clear that you want your page crawled and index in the Google database in order to rank.
 There are a couple of things that you can do to make sure that happens, and those things are what adds up to the definition of SEO.

 The first thing is on-page SEO.
-To secure good on-page SEO you want to make sure that the components of your webpage are recognizable by Google crawler.
+To secure good on-page SEO, websites like Victorious recommend to make sure that the components of your webpage are recognizable by Google crawler.
 When the crawler can go on your webpage and see everything that it has to offer, it will have an easier time ranking your page and providing it as a result when someone searches for hair extension businesses.

 To see how your page looks now to a Google crawler go to this link and type in your domain name: https://totheweb.com/learning_center/tools-search-engine-simulator/